-Our Professional Development Workshops have been an important part of our first-year program since the 2000-2001 academic year.
-They have received both national recognition (the American Bar Association's E. Smythe Gambrell Professionalism Award in 2003-2004) and statewide recognition (the Illinois Supreme Court's Commission on Professionalism replicated our Induction Ceremony at other Illinois law schools).
+Professional Development has been an important part of our first-year program since the 2000-2001 academic year.
+It has received both national recognition (the American Bar Association's E. Smythe Gambrell Professionalism Award in 2003-2004) and statewide recognition (the Illinois Supreme Court's Commission on Professionalism replicated our Induction Ceremony at other Illinois law schools).
 Although this program preceded the Carnegie report, it fulfills the report’s call for greater professionalism education coming from the profession, the courts and the academy.

-After a brief orientation to the core values of the legal profession, first year law students participate in an oath-drafting workshop.
-Working in small groups, students at the beginning of their career reflect on their obligations to their future clients, to their profession, to society and to themselves and prepare a Declaration of Professional Commitment.
+After a brief orientation to the core values of the legal profession, first year law students participate in an oath drafting workshop.
+Working in small groups with members of the bench and bar, students reflect on their obligations to their future clients, to their profession, to society and to themselves and prepare a Declaration of Professional Commitment.
 They are guided by this Declaration throughout their years at the law school.
 The Declaration is displayed next to their class photo composite until they graduate.